ALS: Non-invasive ventilation

 Non-invasive ventilation prolongs survival longer than riluzole.
-A 2006 randomized controlled trial found that NIV prolongs survival by about 48 days and improves quality of life; however, it also found that some people with ALS benefit more from this intervention than others.
-For those with normal or only moderately impaired bulbar function, NIV prolongs survival by about seven months and significantly improves quality of life.
-For those with poor bulbar function, NIV neither prolongs survival nor improves quality of life, though it does improve some sleep-related symptoms.
+A 2006 randomized controlled trial found that NIV prolongs survival by about 48 days and improves the quality of life; however, it also found that some people with ALS benefit more from this intervention than others.
+For those with normal or only moderately impaired bulbar function, NIV prolongs survival by about seven months and significantly improves the quality of life.
+For those with poor bulbar function, NIV neither prolongs survival nor improves the quality of life, though it does improve some sleep-related symptoms.
 Despite the clear benefits of NIV, about 25–30% of all people with ALS are unable to tolerate it, especially those with cognitive impairment or bulbar dysfunction.
-Results from a large 2015 cohort study suggest that NIV may prolong survival in those with bulbar weakness, and so NIV should be offered to all people with ALS, even if it is likely that they will have difficulty tolerating it.
+Results from a large 2015 cohort study suggest that NIV may prolong survival in those with bulbar weakness, so NIV should be offered to all people with ALS, even if it is likely that they will have difficulty tolerating it.

 Invasive ventilation

 Invasive ventilation bypasses the nose and mouth (the upper airways) by making a cut in the trachea (tracheostomy) and inserting a tube connected to a ventilator.
 It is an option for people with advanced ALS whose respiratory symptoms are poorly managed despite continuous NIV use.
 While invasive ventilation prolongs survival, especially for those younger than 60, it does not treat the underlying neurodegenerative process.
 The person with ALS will continue to lose motor function, making communication increasingly difficult and sometimes leading to locked-in syndrome, in which they are completely paralyzed except for their eye muscles.
-About half of the people with ALS who choose to undergo invasive ventilation report a decrease in their quality of life but most still consider it to be satisfactory.
+About half of the people with ALS who choose to undergo invasive ventilation report a decrease in their quality of life, but most still consider it to be satisfactory.
 However, invasive ventilation imposes a heavy burden on caregivers and may decrease their quality of life.
 Attitudes toward invasive ventilation vary from country to country; about 30% of people with ALS in Japan choose invasive ventilation, versus less than 5% in North America and Europe.